FhenixProtocol/fhenix-docs/docs/devdocs/Writing Smart Contracts/Requires.md

+---
+sidebar_position: 5
+title: Require Statements
+description: How to perform assertions on Encrypted data
+---

 # Requires

 Encrypted require statements (`req`) are analogous the usual Solidity `require` statements: given an encrypted boolean predicate `b`, the statement will force the transaction execution to halt if `b` evaluates to false.
 Evaluating the encrypted boolean predicate implies a (threshold) decryption.